crocs-muni/usable-cert-validation/_guides/gnutls_crl.md

 1. Retrieve the TLS server's certificate chain with its size
 2. Initialize an empty trusted list
-   - `gnutls_x509_trust_list_t` structure is used to represent the trusted list
-   - general structure, which should be filled with **trusted** CA certificates and **trusted** CRLs.
+   - The `gnutls_x509_trust_list_t` structure is used to represent the trusted list and should be filled with **trusted** CA certificates and **trusted** CRLs.
-   - one of its tasks is to validate that the given certificate is not present in one of the CRLs which were added to the trusted list
+   - One of its tasks is to validate that the given certificate is not present in one of the CRLs which were added to the trusted list.
 3. Fill the trusted list with trusted CA certificates
-   - in our example, default system trusted CA certificates are used
+   - In our example, default system-trusted CA certificates are used.
 4. Fill the trusted list with trusted CRLs
-   - in our example, CRLs are downloaded from the distribution point extensions for each certificate in the chain
+   - In our example, CRLs are downloaded from the distribution point extensions for each certificate in the chain.
-   - for each downloaded CRL, its signature should be verified, so the CRL can be considered trusted and subsequently added to the trusted list
+   - For each downloaded CRL, its signature should be verified, so the CRL can be considered trusted and subsequently added to the trusted list.
 5. Verify the TLS server's certificate chain against the filled trusted list
 6. Deinitialize